trupples/adi-documentation/docs/linux/software/iio-oscilloscope/adrv9009/advanced-plugin.rst

       #
       # [ -- snip -- ]

-Simply update the values here:
+Simply update the values at
-:dokuwiki:`ADRV9009 Devicetree Initialization <resources/tools-software/linux-drivers/iio-transceiver/adrv9009#example_linux_device-tree_initialization>`
+:ref:`iio-transceiver adrv9009 devicetree`.

-For the No-OS driver the mapping can be found here:
+For the No-OS driver the mapping can be found at :ref:`iio-transceiver adrv9009 customization`.
-:dokuwiki:`ADRV9009 Customization <resources/tools-software/linux-drivers/iio-transceiver/adrv9009-customization>`

 Screenshots / Descriptions
 --------------------------